Help (Find books, articles and more)

 External users (including UoB graduates, former UoB staff, Sconul Access scheme for students and staff from other universities, individual memberships, etc.) - when prompted choose 'External users of the Library' and input your Library username & password respectively:

 - Library username, is given to external users at registration.
 For enquiries, please contact our Visitor Access

 - Library password, instructions on how to create a password have been given to external users.
 For enquiries, please contact our Visitor Access

 Includes information about you and your use of the Library:

-- Loans - a list of the items you have on loan and, particularly where items have been reserved by other users, the date on which items are due for return.
-Also, a list of previous and historic loans (approximately 3 years old)
+- Loans (aka checkouts) - a list of the items you have on loan and, particularly where items have been reserved by other users, the date on which items are due for return.

-- Requests - a list of reservations you have made with the ability to cancel any that are no longer required
+- Holds (reservations) - a list of reservations you have made with the ability to cancel any that are no longer required

-- Fines & fees - information about your cash transaction, including fines and inter-library loan charges.
+- Charges (fines & fees) - information about your cash transactions, including replacement book and inter-library loan charges